hellohaptik/docs_haptik/docs/whatsapp/index.md

 The WhatsApp Business API Client supports a subset of the features provided by the WhatsApp applications you already know from Android, iOS, Web and other platforms including end-to-end encryption.
 The difference is that this application can be deployed on a server, providing a local API that allows you to programmatically send and receive messages and integrate this workflow with your own systems (CRMs, customer care, etc.).

-If you would like us to consider your business for inclusion in the limited public preview of the WhatsApp Business API, please visit [**https://www.facebook.com/business/m/whatsapp/business-api**](https://www.facebook.com/business/m/whatsapp/business-api).
+If you would like us to consider your business for inclusion in the limited public preview of the WhatsApp Business API, please visit [**here**](https://www.facebook.com/business/m/whatsapp/business-api).

-> If you use anything other than the official WhatsApp Business API or other official WhatsApp tools, Whatsapp reserves the right to limit or remove your access to WhatsApp as this violates their policies.
+> If you use anything other than the official WhatsApp Business API or other official WhatsApp tools, Whatsapp reserves the right to limit or remove your access from WhatsApp as this violates their policies.

 ## Prerequisites for WhatsApp Integration